lee-gilbert/lightning/README.md

 The UI requires the backend also to be started.
 Follow instructons in `.\ltk\readme.md`

+## Known Issues
+- If an attempt is made to save a Proposal with a topic that already exists on the backend (i.e. is duplicateed), no validation error is displayed, and this also prevents the proposal being saved until the topic name is changed.

 ## Optional UI todos

 - Add Security & user account registry